 - oil for deep-frying

 - Make the earl grey powdered sugar.
-Infuse 2 cups granulated sugar with 1 tbsp earl grey loose tea leaves and let it sit overnight.
-Blend together the sugar with 2 tbsp cornstarch until finely ground, about 5 minutes.
+Infuse 2 cups granulated sugar with 1 tablespoon earl grey loose tea leaves and let it sit overnight.
+Blend together the sugar with 2 tablespoon cornstarch until finely ground, about 5 minutes.
 Set aside.

-- Combine water with 1 tsp sugar and yeast and let the mixture sit for 10 minutes or until the yeast has bloomed.
+- Combine water with 1 teaspoon sugar and yeast and let the mixture sit for 10 minutes or until the yeast has bloomed.

 - Preheat oil in a deep fryer to 350 degrees F.